top of page

 Is parking available?

-Please note, that there is no parking available at the stadium.
-Please use https://www.parkopedia.com/ to find out your best option
+Please note, that there is no parking available at any of our stadiums.
+Please use Parkopedia to find out your best option.

 Is food/drink provided?

-Food can be purchased from one of the stadium kiosks throughout the event.
-Breakfast rolls and other foods will be available throughout the day.
+We will be providing refreshments, although additional food can also be purchased from one of the stadium kiosks throughout the event.